How the Census Was Collected

 In 1955, the Dominion Bureau of Statistics was authorized by the Public Records Committee to microfilm and destroy the original paper records of the 1891 Census.
 As a result, only a microfilm copy of the census exists as an archival holding.
 The microfilming of these records was not of consistent quality and not all images are readable.

-The digitized images found on the Library and Archives Canada (LAC) website have been made by scanning the microfilms of the 1891 Census.
+The digitized images were scanned from the microfilms of the 1891 Census.
+Note that the pages were not microfilmed in order.
 As exact copies, a page that was unreadable on microfilm will also be unreadable on your computer screen.
 Title pages from the microfilm have not been scanned, and contained this information:

 - Census year (i.e. 1891)